 Students will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team includes staff that are educated at degree and or Masters level and have a wealth of experience at HE level.
+The team includes staff that are educated at degree and or Masters level and have experience at Higher Education level.
 The team have relevant industry experience and updating of professional qualifications is completed via continuous staff development.